Things To Know Before The Funeral Service

 Telling others about the death

 You may want to put an announcement online or in a local or national newspaper to advise people about the death and provide details of the funeral.
 We can assist you with drafting a death or funeral notice and will liaise with the newspaper company on your behalf.
-If you would prefer a more personalised online funeral tribute we have an in-house facility to design and publish this at your request.
 This can include a service recording for those who are not able to attend, photo displays and a comprehensive set of funeral service details including location maps and times.

 Writing a eulogy